What is Citation and Why Should you Cite the Sources When Writing Content

 What is Citation?

 Citation is the way to tell the readers that you included some information in the content from another source.
 Whenever you directly quote, summarize, or paraphrase other authors’ ideas in your content, it is essential to cite them.
 It gives all the vital information to the readers to help them find the source later.
 The information in the citation includes the title of the topic, info about the author, and the publication date.
 It also includes the name and location of the company that published the work and the page numbers.
+Citation is now made easier with our Citation Machine, whether you need APA, MLA, ISO690, Chicago, or more citations in English or in other languages, our free online citation generator can produce it with the click of a button.

 Why Cite the Sources